jdart1/arasan-chess/doc/BUILD.md

 `make BUILD_TYPE=avx2` will build a version of the program with AVX2 support.
 Current build types supported are:

-- modern (implies: sse3, sse4, sse4.1, popcnt)
+- old (assumes no SIMD instructions, not even SSE2)
+- modern (implies support for: POPCNT, SSSE3, SSE4.1)
-- avx2 (includes "modern" instruction sets)
+- avx2 (assumes availabiity of AVX2 instruction set, plus "modern" instructions)
+- avx2-bmi2 (assumes avaiability of AVX2 and BMI2 instruction sets, plus "modern" instructions)
-- avx512 (includes "avx2" and "modern" instruction sets)
+- avx512 (assumes AVX512, plus avaiability of AVX2 and BMI2 instruction sets, plus "modern" instructions)

 The default with no BUILD_TYPE set is a very generic executable that does not assume any advanced instruction set, but does assume SSE2, available on all x86 processors since about 2000.

-"clang-cl" is now supported for compilation on Windows with nmake.
-Add `CC=clang-cl` to the nmake command line to enable use of this compiler.

 Release binaries from a build are placed in the "\<target>\Release" directory, where <target> is "win32" or "win64",